kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 1. Import the STL file to print.
 2. Place it in to the build plated in one plain side.
-3. Choose the orientation avoiding the largest side in the Z or Y axis.
+3. Choose the orientation avoiding the largest side in the Z or Y axis. **Although my instructor [Florent Lemaire](http://fabacademy.org/2020/labs/agrilab/students/florent-lemaire/about/) pointed that this is not a completely correct answer.**
 4. Set the layer thickness optimizing time and material.
 5. Set the temperature of the nozzle following the material recommendations.
 5. Set the build plate temperature depending on the temperature of the room and following the material labeled recommendations.